5F. Cafe & bar. WANTED. You can smoke while drinking alcohol in our restaurant.

 Four tall tables with high chairs, and a black couch against the wall, across the projectile path of the flashing dartboard.

-Liezel behind the bar wore a cowboy hat.
+Liezel1 behind the bar wore a cowboy hat.
 Both women behind the bar wore cowboy hats.
 And vests.
-Hiroko's was black, and her hair dyed green.
+Hiroko's hat was black, and her hair dyed green.

 "Is 'Liezel' a Japanese name?"
 I asked.
 She said she's half Filipino.
 I can call her Lisa.
 Then Lisa apologized, and said her English isn't good.